Chapter 32 : 31- Murder Most Wanted

 “We’re dealing with Dark Magic aren’t we?
 Well, let’s ask some Dark Wizards what they think.”
 And Harry broke into a run towards the large black doors, leaving the others to fend off the Fiendfyre.

 Harry climbed what felt like a hundred flight of stairs, passing Aurors and Enforcers all trying to protect the prison from the inferno, until he reached the floor he needed.
 He turned right, into a dark bricked room containing four cells, a small hole in the wall for a window.
 Two Ghouls dwelled on either side of the hole and eyed Harry.
-He nodded towards the exit and, with a fleeting look at one another, they left to find their kin.
+He nodded towards the exit and, with a fleeting look at one another, they understood and left to find their kin.

 Harry recognised all of the inmates for three of them were within the Ministry just the other day.
 To the right of him was Augustus Rookwood, tall, pock-marked, his greasy grey hair untidy and long.
 To Harry’s left, Dolores Umbridge, less plump then she once was though still round in shape and her greying hair had grown limp and dirtied while her toad like face had sagged as though she had started melting.
 Harry continued to walk and in the cell beside Rookwood’s resided Marietta Edgecombe huddling in the corner of her cell.
 And opposite her was the man he was looking for.
 John Nolan, the man Ron had caught at the Quidditch attack.